apollographql/apollo-server/docs/source/integrations/building-integrations.md

   );
 ```

-The express implementation uses the `res` object in order to update the response
+The Express implementation uses the `res` object to update the response
-with the appropriate status code and headers as well as send the body like so:
+with the appropriate status code and headers, and it sends the body:

 ```ts
 for (const [key, value] of httpGraphQLResponse.headers) {